-Tax is a sum that you need to pay to the government when you earn money.
-The government then uses it to fund public services, like building roads, schools, and hospitals.
+Tax is a sum that you need to pay to the government so it can fund public services, like building roads, schools, and hospitals.

-If you’re an individual taxpayer, how you pay it depends on how you earned your income:
+If you’re an individual taxpayer, how you pay it depends on how you earned your money:

 - tax on income from employment is taken care of by your employer.
 They’ll deduct it for you and then send it over to HMRC using a system called PAYE (“Pay As You Earn”)